Here’s our fabulous festival guide to see you through to the end of September.

 All Points East 22–30 August

-All Points East takes over Victoria Park in east London once more for a series of day events and there are some heavy-hitters on the headline slots.
-Friday 21st sees Jorja Smith and Tems while on Saturday 22nd it’s the turn of Lorde.
+It’s a London summer instituion, All Points East takes over Victoria Park in east London once more for a series of day events and there are some heavy-hitters on the headline slots on both weekends.
+Friday 21st sees Jorja Smith and Tems while on Saturday 22nd it’s the turn of Lorde (now on a waiting list).
 There’s a takeover on Sunday: Outbreak heavy rock all-dayer with the legendary Deftones plus Interpol, Ecca Vandal and lots more.
 Tyler, The Creator stars on the 28th and 29th for two UK exclusive dates.
 It all wraps nicely on Sunday 30th with Twenty One Pilots making their debut, plus Wunderhorse and Ren.
 All Points East

 Victorious 28–30 August